Chapter 3

 “What now?”
 Adam asks.

-Lilith moves closer, practically eliminating any space between them, her hand finding his.
+Lilith rises, intercepting his pacing.
+She places a hand on his arm, stilling him.
 “We tread carefully.
 If we’re wrong, we jeopardize the mission.
-If we’re right...”
+If we’re right…”

-“We’re a team, Adam,” she says.
+“We’re a team, Adam,” she says, her hand comes up to cup his cheek.
 “Always have been.
-You and me.
-We’ll figure this out.”
+You and me.”

 The walls shimmer as if an invisible layer of sound-dampening film has been removed.